andrea-tango/MedGA/README.md

 ## <a name="ref"></a>Reference ##

-A detailed description of MedGA, as well as a complete experimental comparison with standard state-of-the-art approaches for image enhancement by using the dataset described below ([Data](#data)), can be found in:
+A detailed description of MedGA, as well as a complete experimental comparison against state-of-the-art image enhancement techniques by using the dataset described below ([Data](#data)), can be found in:

 - Rundo L., Tangherloni A., Nobile M.S., Militello C., Besozzi D., Mauri G., and Cazzaniga P.: "MedGA: a novel evolutionary method for image enhancement in medical imaging systems", Expert Systems with Applications, 119, 387-399, 2019. doi: 10.1016/j.eswa.2018.11.013

-MedGA has been applied as a preprocessing step of a novel evolutionary framework for image enhancement, automatic global thresholding and segmentation.
+MedGA has been applied as a preprocessing step of a novel evolutionary framework for image enhancement, segmentation, and quantification.
 This framework has been applied to different clinical scenarios involving bimodal MR image analysis, as described in:

 - Rundo L., Tangherloni A., Cazzaniga P., Nobile M.S., Russo G., Gilardi M.C., Vitabile S., Mauri G., Besozzi D., and Militello, C.: "A novel framework for MR image segmentation and quantification by using MedGA", Computer Methods and Programs in Biomedicine, 2019. doi: 10.1016/j.cmpb.2019.04.016